 Expression of interest: ASAP (just a quick note will suffice).
 Head to the contact page and drop us a line.

-Final submission of articles for Issue #7—Place (Mind): DEADLINE EXTENDED: Wednesday April 3rd, 2019
+Final submission of articles for Issue #8—Place (Soul): DEADLINE EXTENDED: September, 2019

-Dates for Issues #8 and #9 will be confirmed next year.
+Dates for Issues #9 will be confirmed next year.

 Our readers are designers and/or people interested in design, they want to explore how design works and the thinking behind design.
 They are well educated (typically to a tertiary level).
 We like to imagine them as thoughtful, intelligent and questioning (just like us!).
 They are fluent across all media—they are readers of magazines as well as books, and are engaged online as well.
 While the age range is fairly broad—from mid-20s through to 60s—our typical reader is in their late 20s or early 30s.